What is pulsing?

 Community groups will usually find it is easier to get publicity for pulsing campaigns, than for continuous ones.
 A continuous campaign stops being ‘newsworthy’ after about the first month, but local media will often continue to report each pulse starting.

 Pulsing must be timed to coincide across a large area, otherwise pests from the areas where the pulse wasn’t carried out will re-invade the areas where it was.
 For example, pulsing is unlikely to be effective in an isolated property.

 August, November, February and April (ANFA) are the ideal times to carry out pulsing:

 August At the end of winter there is less food available, so baits and lures are more attractive simply because there are fewer alternatives on offer.
 Trap boxes and bait stations provide shelter too.
 While the absolute catch numbers may be low compared to April, this is the pulse with the biggest impact on the relative rat population.
 At the same time this helps cutting down the rat population before they start breeding in earnest, and prior to native wildlife starting to breed in spring.

 November Rats start reproducing at the age of 3-5 months.
 Having four pulses per year ensures each rat has a chance to find a trap or bait station before they breed.

-January In practice, many volunteers are on holiday at the beginning of January, so timing your pulse from mid-January to mid-February may suit your volunteers better.
+February Quite a few groups use January (you’ll see ANJA in some places), but many volunteers are on holiday at the beginning of January, so February suits most volunteers better.

 April Rat population is typically the highest towards the end of summer.
 Which makes is more likely to catch higher numbers.